weiwei2285762217/ChatGPT-Python-Applications/README.md

 ### Setup

 Refer to this [video]() to install the dependencies and generate OpenAI keys and incorporate with our applications.
+I've articulated the steps in text format here :

 - Please refer to the `requirements.txt` for dependencies
 - To install the dependencies follow these steps :